The following policies apply to all courses at Georgia College & State University.

 In order to best meet the needs of students and their mental health, GCSU provides on-campus Counseling Services (478-445-5331).
 Additionally, the GCSU 24/7 Emotional Support Line (833-855-0085) is available for students to speak to a counselor for in-the-moment support for large or small concerns.
 Online counseling is available through the University System of Georgia (USG) at LiveHealth Online (https://usg.startlivehealthonline.com) by using the service key GCSUSTUDENT and selecting the “University System of Georgia LiveHealth Online StudentTeletherapy” tile.

 Student Rating of Instruction Survey

 The integrity of students and their written and oral work is a critical component of the academic process.
-The submission of another’s work as one’s own is plagiarism and will be dealt with using the procedures outlined in the GC Catalog.
+The submission of another’s work as one’s own is plagiarism and will be dealt with using the procedures outlined in the GCSU Catalog.
 Remember that allowing another student to copy one’s own work violates standards of academic integrity.

 Electronic Recording Policy

 Electronic video and/or audio recording is not permitted during any class unless the student obtains permission from the instructor and every student present.
 If permission is granted, any distribution of the recording is prohibited.
 Violation of this policy is grounds for removal from the class and referral for disciplinary action.
 Students granted specific electronic recording accommodations from Disability Services do not require special permission; however, the instructor must be notified.
 Any distribution is prohibited.

 Academic Grievances or Appeals